 MSPs and IT service providers need to think about how their security services can contribute to the future success of their business.
 Today, the market needs to embrace the evolution of antivirus into complete endpoint protection: a solution that provides layered security for comprehensive protection and, in turn, reduce costs to only items needed to fulfill client needs.

-Next week, we’ll dive into part two of this series to discuss the specific steps MSPs can take to effectively adapt to the market shift, enhance their endpoint management, and scale their business.
+Click here to read part two, where we discuss the specific steps MSPs can take to effectively adapt to the market shift, enhance their endpoint management, and scale their business.